 Temporary emergency repair or stabilization of an eligible facility is eligible as Emergency Work if it eliminates or lessens an immediate threat.
-Work performed under an exigent circumstance that restores the pre-disaster design and function of the facility is Permanent Work, 203 not Emergency Work.
+Work performed under an exigent circumstance that restores the pre-disaster design and function of the facility in accordance with codes and standards is Permanent Work, not Emergency Work.

-Temporary emergency repair of a facility is not eligible if another Federal agency has the specific authority to provide assistance for the facility, such as for:
+Temporary emergency repair of a facility is not eligible if another Federal agency has the specific authority to provide assistance for the facility, 209 such as for:

-- Federal-Aid highways Federal Highway Administration (FHWA) - Roads on Federal Trust Lands Bureau of Indian Affairs (BIA) - Flood control works USACE and NRCS
+- Federal-Aid highways Federal Highway Administration (FHWA) - Flood control works USACE and NRCS